-Buyer Persona Guide For Marketing: Meaning & Example
+Buyer Persona Guide for Marketing: Meaning & Example.

 One of the basics of any marketing strategy is understanding the target consumer the brand wants to reach.
 Defining a buyer persona (aka. customer persona, audience persona, or marketing persona) helps you target the perfect customer that wants to buy your products or services.
 A good persona also helps your brand's marketing campaigns reflect the target's personality and interests.